PDF(795.1 KB) View with Adobe Reader on a variety of devices

 GPON is an alternative to Ethernet switching in campus networking.
-GPON replaces the traditional three-tier Ethernet design with a two-tier optic network by eliminating access and distribution Ethernet switches with passive optical devices.
-Cisco is introducing GPON with the Catalyst GPON platform.
+GPON replaces the traditional three-tier Ethernet design with a two-tier optic network which eliminates access and distribution Ethernet switches with passive optical devices.
+Cisco introduces GPON with the Catalyst GPON platform.

 Optical Distribution Network (ODN) - The physical fibre and optical devices that distribute signals to users in a telecommunications network.
 The ODN is composed of passive optical components (POS), such as optical fibers, and one or more passive optical splitters.

-Optical Network Termination (ONT) /Optical Network Units (ONU) - Connects end-user devices (desktop, phones, etc) into the GPON network.
+Optical Network Termination (ONT) /Optical Network Units (ONU) - Connects end-user devices (desktop, phones, and so on) into the GPON network.
 Provides the optical to electrical signal conversion.
 ONTs also provide AES encryption via ONT key.

-Splitters - Used to aggregate or multiplex fiber optic signals to a single upstream fiber optial cable.
+Splitters - Used to aggregate or multiplex fiber optic signals to a single upstream fiber optical cable.
 Usually 1:32 ratio.

-Optical Line Terminal (OLT) - Device that aggregates all optical signals from ONTs into a single multiplexed beam of light when is then converted into an electrical signal, formatted to Ethernet packet tpe standards for Layer 2 or Layer 3 forwarding.
+Optical Line Terminal (OLT) - Device that aggregates all optical signals from ONTs into a single multiplexed beam of light which is then converted into an electrical signal, formatted to Ethernet packet type standards for Layer 2 or Layer 3 forwarding.

-Wavelength-Division Multiplexing (WDM) - wavelength-division multiplexing (WDM) is a technology which multiplexes a number of optical carrier signals onto a single optical fiber by using different wavelengths (i.e., colors) of laser light.
+Wavelength-Division Multiplexing (WDM) - Wavelength-division multiplexing (WDM) is a technology that multiplexes a number of optical carrier signals onto a single optical fiber that uses different wavelengths (that is, colors) of laser light.

 Fiber to the X (FTTX) - FTTX is a generalization for several configurations of fiber deployment, arranged into two groups: FTTP/FTTH/FTTB (Fiber laid all the way to the premises/home/building) and FTTC/N (fiber laid to the cabinet/node, with copper wires to complete the connection).